 What happens when I change business hours in Analytics?

-The business hours set in your Analytics dashboard sync to all of your team's SLA rules.
-This means that if you initially set your business hours to 9 am-5 pm in the SLA rule builder, then later change your business hours to 8 am-6 pm in your Analytics dashboard, this will carry over to the SLA rule, and your SLA rule will be based off the 8 am-6 pm business hours moving forward.
+The business hours set in your Analytics dashboard or shared inbox settings sync to all of your Workspace's SLA rules.
+This means that if you initially set your business hours to 9 am - 5 pm in the SLA rule builder, then later change your business hours to 8 am - 6 pm, this will carry over to the SLA rule, and your SLA rule will be based off the 8 am - 6 pm business hours moving forward.

 Note that changing your business hours can impact current conversations, and cause your SLA rules to not run if the time frame no longer aligns with your new business hours.